All Posts

 Jewelry prototyping and casting

 MaterialsVarieties of resin (thermosetting plastics).
 Standard (opaque, clear, colors), engineering, dental and medical (biocompatible)Varieties of resin (thermosetting plastics).
-Standard (opaque, clear), engineering (ABS-like, PP-like, flexible, heat-resistant, high-strength, and more), castable, dental and medical (biocompatible)
+Standard (opaque, clear, colors), engineering (ABS-like, PP-like, flexible, heat-resistant, rigid glass-filled), castable, and dental and medical (biocompatible).
+Pure silicone and ceramic.

-Choosing the Right 3D Printer for Your Needs
+Choosing the Right 3D Printers for Your Needs

-Both PolyJet and SLA 3D printing technologies have unique benefits, from high accuracy and precision, to a smooth finish, fast prints, and high-performance materials.
+Both material jetting and SLA 3D printing technologies have unique benefits, from high accuracy and precision to a smooth finish, fast prints, and a variety of materials.
 However, SLA technology has evolved faster and provides unique benefits, especially considering the cost, ease of use, and the possible range of applications.

-Formlabs offers two high-precision SLA 3D printing systems, a growing library of specialized materials, intuitive print preparation and management software, and professional services—all in one package.
+Formlabs Form 4 Series resin 3D printers deliver a 99% success rate, a growing library of specialized materials, intuitive print preparation and management software, and professional services — all in one package.
 Curious to see the quality firsthand?
 Order a sample part shipped to your office.